OskarPetto/graphfruit/README.md

 # graphfruit
 **graphfruit** is a small graph library written in C++.
-It was created to improve my knowledge in graph theory and to learn basic C++.
+It was created to
+learn basic C++ and to improve my knowledge in graph theory.

 Output of *tester.cpp*: